-Response to "standardized interactions observed between smolts and Bull Trout varied among deployments"; Didson sonar placement details are insufficiently described to allow a more comprehensive understanding of site conditions relative to observations, recommendations and subsequent analysis - i.e. velocities, stream depths, or additional factors that might be considered when reflecting on results.
+Comment #1: Response to "standardized interactions observed between smolts and Bull Trout varied among deployments"; Didson sonar placement details are insufficiently described to allow a more comprehensive understanding of site conditions relative to observations, recommendations and subsequent analysis - i.e. velocities, stream depths, or additional factors that might be considered when reflecting on results.
 Presented as a proof of concept on a limited study duration as this one might suggest that additional time and resources are needed to meet full publication - this currently would seem to be within an extension note type of publication.

-Author response: We have reframed our manuscript to reflect that our study should be considered as a Management Brief – presenting our findings and use of DIDSON as a proof of concept for observing and quantifying predator-prey interactions at fine spatial scales ().
-We have also added text (Methods LXX-XX and Table 1) that provides further environmental context (site depth, width, and river discharge) for our data..
+Author response #1: We have reframed our manuscript to reflect that our study should be considered as a Management Brief – presenting our findings and use of DIDSON as a proof of concept for observing and quantifying predator-prey interactions at fine spatial scales (L156 - 160).
+We have also added text (Methods L209, 216 - 220) that provides further environmental context (site depth, width, and river discharge) for our data.

-Line 36: might be good to articulate "broader scale" - assume this is elsewhere?
+Comment #2: Line 36: might be good to articulate "broader scale" - assume this is elsewhere?

-Author response: Thank you for the suggestion.
-We have clarified “broader scale” to be more direct – that our results corroborate telemetry and diet studies (Lin the same system
+Author response #2: Thank you for the suggestion.
+We have clarified “broader scale” to be more direct – that our results corroborate telemetry and diet studies (L41-42) in the same system.

-Line 136: generally identifiable - given piscavore rainbow occur in Chilko is there further comment that could be provided on the ability to provide frequency of occurrence or distinction of species - i.e. acknowledgement of uncertainty, reconciled against video and Didson timestamps?
+Comment #3: Line 136: generally identifiable - given piscavore rainbow occur in Chilko is there further comment that could be provided on the ability to provide frequency of occurrence or distinction of species - i.e. acknowledgement of uncertainty, reconciled against video and Didson timestamps?

-Author response: We have provided further comment on the occurrence of smaller sized fish observed via DIDSON.
+Author response #3: We have provided further comment on the occurrence of smaller sized fish observed via DIDSON (L251-254).
 In short, these other fishes are indeed of smaller body size (from angling as well as GoPro footage from other studies) and do not appear to eat on smolts, at least regularly (from unpublished diet data), thus they are unlikely to “interact” with smolts in the way we describe and observe via the DIDSON.
-Furthermore, we provide a relative estimate of uncertainty with respect to individuals observed that may not have been from Bull Trout by comparing the empirical cumulative density function of measured DIDSON Bull Trout lengths and minimum size estimates of Bull Trout in the same system obtained via hook-and-line sampling (Kanigan 2019).
+Furthermore, we provide a relative estimate of uncertainty with respect to individuals observed that may not have been from Bull Trout by comparing the empirical cumulative density function of measured DIDSON Bull Trout lengths and minimum size estimates of Bull Trout in the same system obtained via hook-and-line sampling (Kanigan 2019) (Fig. S2 and text from L360-365).

 Reviewer 2